zxy19/store/README.md

 This extension provides a store that can be used to purchase item with money of `antoinefr/flarum-ext-money`.

-At the beginning, the extension is developed for another extension [user-decoration](https://github.com/zxy19/user-decoration).
-But it will probably be used for more extensions in the future.

-About how to create a provider, see [xypp-store-template](https://github.com/zxy19/store-template)

 This extension requires SCHEDULE.
 If not configured, the expire will never happens automatically.

+## Development

+About how to create a provider, see [xypp-store-template](https://github.com/zxy19/store-template)

 ## Installation